UPCOMING EVENTS

 - Plan to wear something red on WED and ask your colleagues, classmates, or a group of friends to join you.
 This is a great way to spark conversations, share your story, and help the general public learn about encephalitis.

 - Light the night in red on WED.
 This involves identifying a location that may be able to participate in our annual landmark lightup, and submitting a request for it to be illuminated in red.
-For assistance, email info@encephalitis411.org.
+For assistance, email [email protected].
 Locations that have confirmed their participation can be found here.

 - Share your story and use the hashtag #Red4WED on social media posts.
-If you are interested in approaching the media to get news coverage about the event, please email info@encephalitis411.org.
+If you are interested in approaching the media to get news coverage about the event, please email [email protected].
 Our press release can be found here.

 - Join us for our virtual Community Social on Saturday, February 25 at 4PM Eastern Time/1PM Pacific Time.
 This will also serve as a reunion for those who attended a previous FACES Conference hosted by Encephalitis Global (which is now part of Encephalitis411).
 We will share highlights from WED, unveil our 2023 theme and logo for upcoming 2023 events, do a live draw for a t-shirt prize (details below), renew friendships, and welcome new ones.
-To register, email info@encephalitis411.org.
+To register, email [email protected].

 Group photos, selfies in red attire, snapshots of red landmarks, or any other pictures taken in the spirit of World Encephalitis Day can be used to enter our draw for a t-shirt prize.
 For a chance to win, publish your photos on a public Facebook, Instagram, or Twitter post and tag @Encephalitis411, or send them to info@encephalitis411.org before February 25.